-What is family and relationship counselling?
+What is family and couples therapy?

 During the first session, families and couples often describe feeling “stuck” in a repetitive argument or issue and despite their ongoing efforts to address the problem, have found it difficult to move forwards.
-In family and relationship counselling, we help couples and families talk safely about these “stuck” patterns, to share the difficult thoughts and emotions behind them, to understand each other’s experiences and views, understand and appreciate each other’s needs, build on individual and family strengths and find ways to make useful and lasting changes.
+In family and couples therapy, we help couples and families talk safely about these “stuck” patterns, to share the difficult thoughts and emotions behind them, to understand each other’s experiences and views, understand and appreciate each other’s needs, build on individual and family strengths and find ways to make useful and lasting changes.
 Put very simply, it helps repair and strengthen important relationships through healing conversations and this can have profound impact on individuals, couples and families.

 • Transitioning to parenthood